 It’s not just you, or me, it’s everyone.
 Growing up, being told we are “special”, that we can be anything we want, get everything we wish for.
-Took our degrees, and realised it was all bullshit.
-Hello “heaven”.
+Took our degrees, and realized it was all bullshit.
+Hello, “heaven”.

 This is not a generation of patience.
 Everything needs to happen in an instant, or we don’t want it.
 Because we need instant enjoyment, when we want it, and how we want it.

 People can’t be like that.
 People are not instant.
 Computers are.
 Instagram is.
 Post a pic and see how your likes instantly grow, as well as your dopamine levels.
 Whoever determines which addictions are legal and which are not, is an idiot.

 We have a more intimate relationship with our Instagram, than with probably any human being.
 Ok, probably I’m taking this too far.
 Some prefer to swipe left or right.
 But in some moments, I think it’s true.

 In the end, we are more connected, know more details about everyone’s life than ever before, and somehow we managed to get rid of that very thing which we crave the most and makes us human: human interaction.
 Welcome to the matrix.

 Wake up.
 Don’t sell yourself.
 Don’t cross the line.